Softwire/LochNessBuilder/README.md

 The default builders are responsible for setting up sensible default general values for those objects, and configuring relationships with any of the other major objects that a given test object might be linked to - all the stuff that needs to be present for a test to run smoothly, but isn't **actually** what the test cares about. i.e. We imagine that you *won't* be creating a new builder for each test, or even for each test class.

+**Note that `Builder`s are Immutable, so each configuration call creates a _new_ `Builder`, leaving the existing one untouched. (as opposed to modifying the existing Builder)**

-If you want to add your own custom build methods, say `WithCommonComplexSetupStepThatNeedsToBeSpecifiedInLotsOfTheTestsBasedOnX(x)`, then you can define those as extension methods against `Builder<OurDomainObject>`.
+If you want to add your own custom build methods, say `WithCommonComplexSetupStepThatNeedsToBeSpecifiedInLotsOfTheTestsBasedOnX(x)`, then you can define those as extension methods against `Builder<YourDomainObject>`.

 Note that v4.0 has made a lot of superficial changes to the API.
 See below for details.